We conduct random bin inspections throughout Moreland to:

 How to know if your bin was inspected

 All inspected bins will have a tag or a sticker placed on them.

 Bins that contain no contamination will receive a well done bin tag.

 Contaminated bins will receive a warning bin tag or a rejection sticker, indicating that items were found in the bin that shouldn't be there.
 These households will also receive a notice in their letterbox with information on how to use their bins correctly.

 A warning bin tag alerts the household that a moderate level of contamination was found in the bin but the bin was still collected.

 A rejection sticker alerts the household that a high level of contamination was found in the bin and, as a result, the bin was not collected.

-When a recycling bin is contaminated with incorrect items, the recycling process becomes less efficient and can result in valuable resources being sent to landfill rather than being reused or recycled.
+When you contaminate a recycling bin with incorrect items, the recycling process becomes less efficient and valuable resources can be sent to landfill rather than being reused or recycled.
 This causes both financial and environmental loss.

-Contamination can also be hazardous for workers at the Material Recovery Facility, some items can cause fires or result in odours that result in the facility being fined or even closed down.
+Contamination can also be hazardous for workers at the Material Recovery Facility.
+Some items can cause fires or result in odours.
+These can result in fines for the facility or even closure.